Looking for things to do in New Orleans? You don’t have to go far!

 One of the world’s most famous pioneers of jazz, Louis Armstrong, was born to a poor, single mother in New Orleans in 1901.
 Louis taught himself the coronet and sang on street corners around the city, and soon began to immerse himself in the diverse music scene, associating himself with some key figures in the movement.

-Over 100 years later and New Orleans still remains the jazz capitals of the world, and the genre still dominates live music throughout the city.
+Over 100 years later and New Orleans still remains the jazz capital of the world, and the genre still dominates live music throughout the city.
 If you’re a jazz fan, then you’ve definitely come to the right place.
 Dotted throughout the city you’ll find plenty of spots to hear fantastic live music, and most of the time you won’t even have to look for it.

 New Orleans is awash with street performers, who happily provide free entertainment to those willing to listen for hours on end.
 Take a minute to stop and listen, and discover the musical talent that’s in the blood of New Orleanians.